-Instagram’s advertising is done through Facebook’s existing ad platforms.
-This is because Instagram was bought by Facebook in April 2012 and they thought it best if Instagram ads were integrated with their platforms (Facebook Ad panel, Power Editor).
+As you probably already know, Instagram’s advertising is done through Facebook’s existing ad platforms, mainly Ads Manager.
+Why is that?
+Simply because Instagram was bought by Facebook in April 2012 and right now Instagram and Facebook ads are a part of one ecosystem.

-Creating Instagram Ads process is basically the same as creating Facebook Ads with a just few changes when it comes to placement and creatives.
+Creating Instagram Ads is basically the same as creating Facebook Ads with just a few changes when it comes to placement and creatives.

 Set up a Facebook ad account

 Firstly, you need to have a Facebook ad account.
-A Facebook Business Manager account isn’t required but we advise you get one,a s it gives you more options.
+A Facebook Business Manager account isn’t required, but we advise you to get one, as it gives you more options.

 Set your advertising objective

 Objectives are the goals of your campaigns.
 Depending on what you select, you will have different ad options and Instagram’s algorithm will work towards that objective.